-An important factor in the options a, d and f is the number of participants in one course session with a commissioned trainer.
+An important cost factor in the options a, d and f is the number of participants in one course session with a commissioned trainer.
 Due to economies of scale, the higher the number of participants at the training course, the lower is the total cost for each single option.
 A supposedly near-optimum for acosts/benefit ratio can be achieved by grouping 20 participants in one course.
+This assumption is based on outcomes of research and data from practice.
+(CPE; Handwerkskammer Düsseldorf, 2016; HDT, 2017).
+For instance, in practice there is the maximum capacity of 20 participants at "Haus der Technik" education centre or Chamber of Crafts.

-The estimation of the daily fee for a commissioned trainer is carried out on the basis of EUROSTAT statistics on the indicator "Turnover per person employed" in the relevant sectors identified by NACE codes.
-It is understood that the most employees of such firms are trainers.
-For this purpose certain assumptions are made and documented.
-The following economic sectors were analysed.
+The estimation of the daily fee for a commissioned trainer is carried out on the basis of EUROSTAT statistics on the indicator "Turnover per person employed" in the relevant sectors identified by NACE codes (see below).